lord-saumagen/CLIHelper/CommandLineHelper/README.md

 After that you could go on typing and hit the [TAB] key again to narrow down the selection, or you keep on typing until there is only one possible selection left and hit the [TAB] key to complete the command.
 That is the fastest way to navigate through the myriads of commands on the command line with minimal typing effort.
 I entered only two characters on the command line and hit the [TAB] key to got a complete list of available ```grub``` commands.
 Now take a look at the ```dotnet``` command.
 You might guess that there should be a build or run command, but there is no way to get that information without calling the ```dotnet``` command with the help parameter set in the first place.
 Than you get the list of available sub-commands but you need to call the ```dotnet sub-command``` help a second time to learn about the sub-command parameter.

-Do you see what happened?
+Did you see what happened?

 By adding sub-commands to the ```dotnet``` command, the user is forced to switch to a different navigation, implemented by the command.
 The user also loses the command expansion.
 That is annoying on the first hand and increases the rate of typos on the other hand.
 I can't see the benefit of that design pattern.
 I don't care if there are 2000 or 10000 commands available at the command line.
 As long as I only have to type 2 or 3 characters to narrow them down to the command I'm looking for.
 But thats not longer possible if you hide the commands from the command line and implement them as sub-commands.
 It would be easy to implement the ```dotnet``` sub-commands as normal commands.
 Their names would be 'dotnet-run', 'dotnet-build', 'dotnet-watch', ... and so on.
 The command names are longer, but as long as command expansion does the typing for me I really don't care.